djeada/Linux-Notes/notes/disk_io_analysis.md

 Disk I/O operations directly impact performance in applications requiring frequent or large-scale data access.
 Understanding and monitoring disk I/O is essential for diagnosing performance bottlenecks, optimizing resource utilization, and ensuring that applications run efficiently.
 Disk I/O analysis involves examining how data is read from and written to storage devices, identifying patterns, and pinpointing areas where performance can be improved.

-We will delve into the methods and tools used for disk I/O analysis, providing detailed explanations and practical steps for monitoring and interpreting disk I/O activities.

 ### Disk I/O Process

 **Read Operation**: